ortus-boxlang/boxlang-quick-installer/README.md

 - `--with-commandbox` and `--without-commandbox` give you explicit control over CommandBox installation
 - ✨ `--with-jre` automatically installs OpenJDK 21 JRE if Java 21+ is not found
 - ✨ `--without-jre` skips Java installation entirely (you must install Java manually)
-- ✨ The installer can detect your OS (macOS/Linux) and architecture (x64/ARM64) for Java installation
+- ✨ The installer can detect your OS (macOS/Linux/Alpine) and architecture (x64/ARM64) for Java installation
+- 🐋 **Container-friendly** - Works in Docker containers with minimal base images

 ## 🛠️ What Gets Installed